JetBrains/kotlin/spec-docs/dynamic-types.md

 - dynamic types are not supported on the JVM back-end
 - dynamic types are forbidden on the right-hand side of `is`, `!is`, `as` and `as?` (but not as generic arguments, e.g. `x is List<dynamic>` is allowed)

+## Prospect on bounded dynamic types

+*(not to be implemented now)*

+A bounded dynamic type `dynamic B` is represented as `(Nothing ..
+B?)`.

+Calls on such receivers are resolved statically against members of `B`, and dynamically against non-members of `B` (including extensions).

+> NOTE:
+this is an issue: some users would expect extensions to be bound statically, but we can't allow it, because otherwise a dynamic call with a name clashing with a name of an extension to `B` is impossible.
+Options:
+ - bind extensions to `B` (i.e. extensions to `Any` for `dynamic`) statically, this leads to unexpected changes in semantics when a new extension is added in a *-imported package.
+Then, to make the dynamic calls possible, provide some sort of an intrinsic extension, e.g. `dynamic`) that takes a string for a name and a varargs of parameters of type `dynamic`.
+Thus, to call a `recv.foo(a, b)` as a dynamic call, we can always say `recv.dynamic("foo", a, b)`.
+ - never bind extensions statically on dynamic receivers, allow calling them passing the receiver as the first parameter, so that we can call `foo(a)` instead of `a.foo()`.
+This poses no risk of accidentally changing semantics of some calls from dynamic to static

+Assignability rules:
+ - any subtype of `B?` can be passed where `dynamic B` is expected
+ - `dynamic B` can be passed where any supertype of `B` or subtype of `B`, but not a type unrelated to `B` is expected

+ Unbounded `dynamic` is the same as `dynamic Any`.